microsoft/onnxruntime/BUILD.md

 The whole build process may take hours.

 #### Cross compiling on Linux
-*Hard, Very fast*
+*Difficult, fast*

-You can get the package in minutes, but it's very hard to setup.
-Cross compiling was never easy.
-But if you have a large code base(e.g. you are adding a fancy execution provider to onnxruntime), this is the only way you can do.
+This option is very fast and allows the package to be built in minutes, but is challenging to setup.
+If you have a large code base (e.g. you are adding a new execution provider to onnxruntime), this may be the only feasible method.

 ##### 1. Get the corresponding toolchain.
 TLDR; Go to https://www.linaro.org/downloads/, get "64-bit Armv8 Cortex-A, little-endian" and "Linux Targeted", not "Bare-Metal Targeted".
 Extract it to your build machine and add the bin folder to your $PATH env.
 Then skip this part.